yulincoder/mspsim/README.txt

-* MSPSim version 0.9x -t
+* MSPSim version 0.9x -tete

 MSPSim is a Java-based instruction level emulator of the MSP430 series microprocessor and emulation of some sensor networking